Welcome to the Next Act

 Some weeks, when things are quiet on the merger front, we’ll zoom out and look at what’s happening nationally in theater, arts nonprofits, and the creative economy.

 We will do our best to be transparent and forthcoming.
-There’s a a delicate balance to strike with information at a moment like this, and our staff comes first.
+There is a delicate balance to strike with information at a moment like this, and our staff comes first.

 Who’s Writing This?

-This newsletter will be drafted & updated by members of the staff and integration team working on behalf of the new combined organization.
+This newsletter will be drafted & updated by members of the staff of the new combined organization, led by Dr. Brett Ashley Crawford, the Transition Executive Director.
+It’s typically posted by Laura Greenawalt, the Transition Operations Manager.

 This is for our Community.